djhaskin987/degasolv/docs/roadmap.rst

 - [ ] Shortened versions of all subcommands, including documentation updates.

-- [ ] Environment-variable specification of options: the ability to specify options using environment variables.
-Options taking a list will accept comma-separated lists in the environment variable.
-Commas in strings as values in these lists will simply not be supported in the initial version.

-- [ ] Authenticated HTTP and HTTPS connections: we will provide a way by which HTTP and HTTPS connections are authenticated, I think using a .netrc-like mapping between hosts and username/password pairs.
-Documentation should be written around specifying username and password securely according to needs, whether by standard input using the conventional config file mechanisms, by environment variable, or by command line.
-Each has security implications that the user needs to be aware of.

 - [ ] Documentation and/or code on the topic of supporting the use case of different architectures of the same package using prioritized indexes of packages named the same with different contents.